Rivergoat/LCdecryptor/README.md

 A short explanation on how the project is structured:

-encryptor.py  is the script to generate text, that I can test the algorithm. scrtxt.txt    is the file containing the encrypted text.
+encryptor.py  is the script to generate text, that I can test the algorithm. encryptedtxt.txt    is the file containing the encrypted text.
 (It will be a encrypted version a txt.txt at first.
 I will use a different text when get it working with that.)

 txt.txt       is a file containing a text to get the data about the occurrence of the letters.
 (I will get the content manually at first, but I may automate that by using some API to access a big amount of text at once.)

-decrypor.py   is the decryptor, which will use txt.txt and scrtxt.txt and generate a  unscrtxt.txt with the best guess inside.
+decrypor.py   is the decryptor, which will use txt.txt and scrtxt.txt and generate a  unscrtxt.txt with the best guess inside. decryptedtxt.txt is the output of decryptor.